brucou/2048s/README.md

 ## Testing
 - we found a bug: when we start a new game, we were also setting the best score back to 0!
 Our random game strategy allowed us to find it.
 - we still haven't covered all the transitions :-) In particular we don't have test that restart a game once the game is over.
 Lessons learnt: state machines are great to identify those edge cases
+- refactoring the event detail for INITIALIZE_APP led to refactoring the tests too.
+Lesson learnt, same as before, test fails so we can catch easily the bug
+- Approx. 6,000 assertions in approx. 6s.
+Not too bad, but it starts to lag.
+While it is manually possible to skip some tests and put them back.
+It could also valuable to reduce the amount of tests.